§-Quick questions

 Within 48 hours of birth, blood is tested for over 25 conditions including phenylketonuria, congenital hypothyroidism and cystic fibrosis.
 Early detection allows dietary or hormonal intervention that prevents severe disability.

-What is mole-watch and skin checks?Show answer
+What are mole-watch and skin checks?Show answer

 Not a formal national programme, but Cancer Council and GP-led skin checks identify melanoma early.
 Self-examination using the ABCDE rule (Asymmetry, Border, Colour, Diameter, Evolution) is taught widely.

-What is outcome?Show answer
+What is prenatal screening?Show answer